andre-maree/Crony/README.md

 - Quartz.NET is used for CRON calculations: https://www.freeformatter.com/cron-expression-generator-quartz.html
 - When running in a serverless function app plan, the queue polling will be fixed to 10 seconds.
 - Minimum polling intervals: 10 seconds for a ByRetry timer and 15 seconds for a CRON timer.
 A timer interval of 1 second has been tested and ran successfully.
 Note the interval timing behaviour as described below.
-- When a timer is started by posting to the appropriate API, use the built in webhooks that is return in the payload to terminate, suspend and resume a timer instance:
+- When a timer is started by posting to the appropriate API, use the built in webhooks that is returned in the payload to terminate, suspend and resume a timer instance.

 ### Crony Timer API:
 ```